Phonak vs. ReSound

 Phonak and ReSound Equipment

 ReSound offers a unique design called Microphone-in-Helix that allows users of small in-the-canal (ITC) hearing aids to hear better in environments with background noise.
 I’ve also used this style for people with atypically shaped ears.
+If you’ve struggled with hearing aids that never seem to sit well in your ear canal, ReSound’s ITC options could be the solution.

 While both providers offer “frequency lowering,” Phonak provides the dispenser with a lot more flexibility in adjusting the feature; this will make a difference for those with more severe high-frequency hearing loss.